-Enclosed or partially enclosed spaces, as defined within the Smoke Free Regulations should not be used as these will increase the opportunities for the virus to spread.
+Enclosed or partially enclosed spaces, as defined within the Smoke Free Regulations should not be erected for outdoor worship or religious or belief ceremonies as these will increase the opportunities for the virus to spread.
 It is possible to use an awning or marquee which is open on at least three sides or a ‘gazebo’ which is open on all sides to provide protection from the weather.
-However, this should not undermine the COVID-19 security of the site and structures should be independent of each other and allow for social distancing between households/extended households to be maintained.
+However, this should not undermine the COVID-19 security of the site. and allow for social distancing between households/extended households to be maintained.

 The numbers attending should be determined by the risk assessment but must not exceed 30 individuals.
 Attendance need not be by invitation only although organisers may choose to put procedures in place to manage attendance.

 Test Trace and Protect